Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Respective gear ratios are 5.3 versus 4.7.
 Line recovery favors the BG over the Penn with 53 inches over 38 inches.

-However, the high-speed Penn 8000 recovers 44 inches which are well over a metric meter, so quite substantial anyway.
+However, the high-speed Penn 8000 recovers 44 inches which is well over a metric meter, so quite substantial anyway.

 We can obsess over these specs, but for the average angler, we will rarely ever test our reels to a point where these slight differences are ever relevant to a fish fight.